 Although this seems like a lot, there’s some overlap in these functions.
 More simply, WTC is used as a transactional coin to perform activities off of the parent chain through byte fee payments, facilitate collaboration between sub chains, and reward nodes for maintaining the network.

-Originally, Waltonchain planned to use their own Proof of Stake & Trust (PoST) consensus for the ecosystem.
+Originally, Waltonchain planned to use its own Proof of Stake & Trust (PoST) consensus for the ecosystem.
 PoST is similar to Proof of Stake (PoS) in that it rewards token holders (nodes) with WTC dividends.
 However, it would additionally add a node reputation mechanism to further reward higher quality and more honest nodes.

 Now, Waltonchain’s whitepaper (v2.0) outlines a Waltonchain Proof-of-Contribution (WPoC) consensus.
 This new consensus mechanism combines Proof-of-Work (PoW), Proof-of-Stake (PoS), and Proof-of-Labor (PoL).
 The parent chain uses a combination of PoW and PoS.
 This means that as a WTC token holder, you’ll receive dividends just by holding the tokens in your wallet.